stallman-j/ekonomR/index.md

     - making plots
     - making maps

 **Currently under reconstruction.
-We apologize for any inconvenience!**
+I apologize for any inconvenience!**

 Many of these tables and figures output to be used with the complementary resource **LaTekonomer**, which can be accessed [**here**](https://stallman-j.github.io/LaTekonomer).  **ekonomR** and **LaTekonomer**  are designed to be complementary research templates, getting you moving forward on your project whether you're at the stage of tinkering with your final figure captions or figuring out what R even is.

 The use of **LaTekonomer** does not require **ekonomR** or vice versa.

 If you're interested in exploring the Markdown world, check out [The Markdown Guide](https://www.markdownguide.org/book/), which integrates sublimely with R and GitHub.
 This README, for instance, is composed with Markdown.
+If you're interested in Markdown and R, check out [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/).
+The upfront costs of Markdown are much lower than LaTex, and the ubiquity and readability of the Markdown style has made it a compelling alternative to LaTex in many situations.

-View [the ekonomR GitHub Pages website](https://stallman-j.github.io/ekonomR) or the repository directly on [GitHub](https://github.com/stallman-j/ekonomR)
+View [the ekonomR GitHub Pages website](https://stallman-j.github.io/ekonomR) or the ekonomR repository directly on [GitHub](https://github.com/stallman-j/ekonomR)